April 29, 2024

 ATV/UTV TRAIL REPORT

-The DNR requires trail passes for non-residents; Wisconsin residents must display their registration sticker.
+The DNR requires ATV/UTV trail passes for non-residents.
+Wisconsin residents must display their registration sticker.
 State law requires riders to run headlights at all times when operating.
 Visit the DNR ATV website to review rules and regulations.
-Follow the ATV/UTV map, know the map legend, and check the HLVCB ATV/UTV trail conditions report and Sawyer County Snowmobile & ATV Alliance report for closures.
+Follow the ATV/UTV map and know the map legend.

 FISHING REPORT